COVID-19: The Psychiatry Residency Response

 Like all other health providers, Columbia Psychiatry Residency was involved in the COVID-19 response.
 New York was an early hot spot in the United States.
-In mid-March, we pulled residents from many services to limit exposure and prepare for possible redeployment.
+In mid-March 2020, we pulled residents from many services to limit exposure and prepare for possible redeployment.
 Working closely with the New York Presbyterian office of Graduate Medical Education (GME), we asked our psychiatry residents to staff an expanded palliative care consult service and newly created ICU’s.
 Residents from every department in the hospital were pulled into the effort.
 Our residents worked alongside surgery, dermatology, pediatric, and neurology residents who were also supporting the health care providers in internal medicine.
+Psychiatry residents have not been redeployed to provide COVID care since summer 2020.

 Several of our residents wrote about their experience, both for the lay press and for professional journals: